AdelMahjoub/webpack-quickstart/readme.md

 **hot reloading and overlay**

-**devserver proxied to `/api` targeting localhost:3000, so you can make requests from your backend at that port without cors issues**
+**devserver proxied to `/api` targeting localhost:3000, so you can make requests to your backend at that port without cors issues**

 **lazy loading enabled**